 Mission

-New Downbeat's mission is to present accessible, engaging, and diverse new music performances featuring women musicians and living composers.
+New Downbeat's mission is to present accessible, engaging, and diverse new music performances featuring women musicians performing works by living composers.
 Rooted in a foundation of intersectional feminism, New Downbeat champions women musicians as an act of equity, and performs works written by living composers to collaborate on and create unique, never before heard pieces.

 Our Story

 By nature of our mission, we actively work with musicians and living composers in everything we do, prioritizing those at the intersection of race and gender.
-Through our work, we have come to collaborate with organizations including New Music Gathering, Hear Us, Hear Them, Lives United/Vidas Unidas, and University of Cincinnati College-Conservatory of Music; with many more promising partnerships being planned for the future.
+Through our work, we have come to collaborate with organizations including The Well, New Music Gathering, Hear Us, Hear Them, Lives United/Vidas Unidas, University of Arkansas, and University of Cincinnati College-Conservatory of Music; with many more promising partnerships being planned for the future!

-Currently, New Downbeat’s roster includes 28 musicians, 6 composers, and is administered by Directors Caroline Sackleh, Alexis Shambley and Julianna Eidle
+Currently, New Downbeat’s roster includes 37 musicians, 9 composers, and is administered by Directors Caroline Sackleh, Alexis Shambley and Julianna Eidle.